Trans-Glasso: A Transfer Learning Approach to Precision Matrix Estimation: Theoretical Analysis

 Then with probability at least $1-\delta$, the estimator satisfies

 where $\kappa=\left( 2 M_{\Omega} + M_{\mathrm{op}} \right)^{-2}$. \end{theorem}

-Note that the loss function defined in~\eqref{eq:loss-fun-def} is not strong convex with respect to the Euclidean norm.
-This prevents us from obtaining error guarantee for individual prevision matrix.
+Note that the loss function defined in~\eqref{eq:loss-fun-def} is not strongly convex with respect to the Euclidean norm.
+This prevents us from obtaining error guarantee for individual precision matrix.
 Nevertheless, we make a key observation that the loss function exhibits strong convexity with respect to the weighted norm used in~\eqref{eq:TransMT-error-bd}.
 See Appendix~\ref{sec:proof-thm-multi-task-frob} for a detailed proof.

 When we choose $\lambda_{M} \asymp \sqrt{(\log d )/ N}$, the rate shown in Theorem~\ref{thm:multi-task-frob} consists of two parts.
 The first part, which is of the order $(s \log d)/{ N }$, refers to the estimation error of the shared component.
 In words, \myalg uses all the samples to estimate the shared component.
-The second part, of the order $( K h \log d ) / { N }$, relates to the estimation error of the individual components, i.e., on average, there are $N/ K$ samples to estimate each individual ocmponent.
+The second part, of the order $( K h \log d ) / { N }$, relates to the estimation error of the individual components, i.e., on average, there are $N/ K$ samples to estimate each individual component.